Prime Day 2019: Best Target deals

 -

-News•Best anti-Prime Day deals at Walmart: Sales on Xbox, Switch, iPad, Google Home, TVs and laptops
+News•Best anti-Prime Day deals at Walmart: Sales on Xbox, Switch, Chromebooks, iPad, Google Home and TVs

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.